Technology

 2-1.Fiber arrays

-Fig.13 Typical example of 1x8 splitter bonded by fiber arrays
+Fig.2-3 Typical example of a 1x8 splitter bonded by fiber arrays.

 There are various types of optical waveguides such as planar lightwave circuits, silicon photonic waveguides and lithium niobate waveguides.
 Regardless of types, channel numbers and pattern complexity of the waveguides, each waveguide must be connected to external components and devices via optical fibers.